Shootings in Albuquerque share target: elected Democrats - NewsBreak

 “No one deserves threatening and dangerous attacks like this,” she said.

-The shootings come as Albuquerque struggles to curb violent crime and address consecutive years of record-setting homicides.

-Federal officials also have warned nationally about the potential for violence and attacks on government officials and buildings, and the Department of Homeland Security has said domestic extremism remains a top terrorism threat in the U.S.

-In October, an assailant looking for then-House Speaker Nancy Pelosi broke into her San Francisco home and used a hammer to attack her husband.
+In October, an assailant looking for then-House Speaker Nancy Pelosi broke into her San Francisco home and used a hammer to attack her husband, Paul, who suffered blunt-force injuries and was hospitalized.
 Rioters who swarmed the Capitol on Jan.
-6, 2021, and halted the certification of President Joe Biden’s electoral victory roamed the halls and shouted menacingly, demanding “Where’s Nancy?”
+6, 2021, and halted the certification of President Joe Biden's electoral victory roamed the halls and shouted menacingly, demanding "Where's Nancy?"

 Members of a paramilitary group were convicted of plotting to kidnap Michigan's governor.
 And in August, a gunman opened fire on an FBI office in Ohio after posting online that federal agents should be killed "on sight" after the FBI searched Trump's Mar-a-Lago home.